The braid group of a necklace: Introduction

-Our first result (Theorem \ref{th:circular}) is that the fundamental group of the configuration space of $n$ components necklaces (that we will call \emph{braid group of a necklace}) is isomorphic to the fundamental group of the configuration space of $n$ points over an annulus (which is $CB_n$) quotiented by the square of its center.
+More precisely, our first result (Theorem \ref{th:circular}) is that the fundamental group of the configuration space of $n$-component necklaces (that we will call the \emph{braid group of a necklace}) is isomorphic to the fundamental group of the configuration space of $n$ points over an annulus (which is $CB_n$) quotiented by the square of its center.

 A theorem of Artin characterizes automorphisms of a free group coming from the action of the standard braid group.
 In our case, to a loop $\mathcal{L}_n(t)$ of necklaces we associate an automorphism from $\pi_1(\Rr^3\setminus\mathcal{L}_n)$ to itself.
-Our second result, Theorem \ref{th:circularartin}, is an analogous of Artin's theorem for the braid group of a necklace.
+Our second result, Theorem \ref{th:circularartin}, is an analogue of Artin's theorem for the braid group of a necklace.

 In section \ref{sec:zero}, we define affine braid groups of type $\mathcal{A}$ in terms of configurations of Euclidean circles and we refine the representation given in Theorem \ref{th:circularartin} to obtain a faithful representation and a characterization as automorphisms of free groups for affine braid groups of type $\mathcal{A}$ (Theorem \ref{thm:affine}): this is the third main result of the paper.
-In section \ref{ssec:linearnecklace} we show how to define the braid group $B_n$ in terms of configurations of Euclidean circles and we give a short survey on some remarkable (pure) subgroups of $WB_n$; finally, in the Appendix we find the kernel of a particular representation of $CB_n$ in $\Aut F_n$, proving this way the statement of Theorem \ref{thmCB}, which plays a key role in the proof of Theorem \ref{thm:affine}.
+In section \ref{ssec:linearnecklace} we show how to define the braid group $B_n$ in terms of configurations of Euclidean circles and we give a short survey on some remarkable (pure) subgroups of $WB_n$; finally in Section \ref{2.1proof} we determine the kernel of a particular representation of $CB_n$ in $\Aut F_n$, proving this way the statement of Theorem \ref{thmCB}, which plays a key role in the proof of Theorem \ref{thm:affine}.